TheJacksonLaboratory/FunDataR/2_uni_bivariate/4_regression.md

 ### Equivalence to t-test and ANOVA

-So far we have shown how to fit a linear model with a continuous explanatory variable.
+So far, we have shown how to fit a linear model with a continuous explanatory variable.
   However, the explanatory variable can also be categorical variable, like group membership.
   In this case, null hypothesis becomes that the means of the response `y` in each of the groups specified by the explanatory variable `x` are all the same, just like the null